spryker-sdk/spryk-src/README.md

 you can also use `git clone`.

-This is a development only "require-dev" module.
+This is a development only "require-dev" library.
 Please make sure you include it as such.

 > **_NOTE:_**
 >
-> This module is a development only package and will not be installed in projects.
+> This repository is a development only package and will not be installed in projects directly.
 >
-> This package contains all code that will be compiled into a `spryk.phar` which will be installed in projects.
+> This package contains all code that will be compiled into a `spryk.phar` which will be installed instead.
 >
 > See [Compile](#Compile) section for further details.